 by anthony on 07/01/13 at 1:26 pm

 Skeuomorphism is a fancy word and technique that’s often used in the world of user interface design.
-However, many designers misuse skeuomorphism when they use it only for aesthetic appeal, and not to enhance functionality.
+However, many designers misuse skeuomorphism when they use it solely for aesthetic appeal and not for conveying functionality.
 When designers apply skeuomorphism to an interface, and the interface only mimics a real-world object’s appearance, it doesn’t add anything useful to the user experience.
 A skeuomorphic interface needs to also mimic a real-world object’s function, otherwise skeuomorphism has no place for being.

 Poor uses of skeuomorphism are found on interfaces that only look like, but do not function like the real-world object it’s mimicking.
 Some users find these type of interfaces tacky and visually disruptive.
 These two skeuomorphic interfaces mimic paper found on notepads and green felt found on poker tables.
 The skeuomorphic textures lend nothing useful to the functional experience of the interface.
 They’re not necessary for users to understand how the user interface works.
 Without the skeuomorphic textures, the user gets a clearer view of the content without getting distracted by the visual noise.